monero-project/monero-site/knowledge-base/user-guides/Restoring your Monero Account.md

 - Open a command prompt and navigate to the drive and directory that contains simplewallet

-- At the command prompt type:  simplewallet.exe --restore-deterministic-wallet
+- At the command prompt type:  simplewallet --restore-deterministic-wallet

 - Once you hit enter you will be prompted for a wallet file name.
 Give your wallet a new name, any name will do